dw/csvmonkey/README.md

 # csvmonkey

 This is a header-only vectorized, lazy-decoding, zero-copy CSV file parser.
-The C++ version can process ~1.7GB/sec of raw input in a single thread.
+The C++ version can tokenize ~1.8 GiB/sec of raw input in a single thread.
 For a basic summing task, the Python version is ~7x faster than `csv.reader` and ~18x faster than `csv.DictReader`, while maintaining a similarly usable interface.

 Requires a CPU supporting Intel SSE4.2 and a C++11 compiler that bundles `smmintrin.h`.
+For non-SSE4.2 machines, a reasonable fallback implementation is also provided.
 It still requires a ton of work.
 For now it's mostly toy code.

-As of writing, csvmonkey very comfortably leads
-<a href="https://bitbucket.org/ewanhiggs/csv-game">Ewan Higg's csv-game</a>
+As of writing, csvmonkey comfortably leads <a href="https://bitbucket.org/ewanhiggs/csv-game">Ewan Higg's csv-game</a>
-microbenchmark of 24 CSV file parsers.
+microbenchmark of 24 CSV parsers with a 30% margin.

+## How it works

+This parser is:

+* **Vectorized**: scanning for byte values that influence parser state is done using Intel SSE 4.2's PCMPISTRI instruction.
+This instruction supports many operating modes, including one that will locate the first occurence of up to four distinct values within a 16 byte vector.
+This allows searching 16 input bytes to locate the end of line, escape, quote, or field separators in a single CPU instruction.

+* **Zero Copy**: the user is responsible for providing the memory buffers the parser will search.
+The output of the parser is an array of column offsets within a row, each containing a flag to indicate whether any escape character was detected.

+* **Lazy Decoding**: input data is not copied or unescaped until it is requested.
+Since a flag is stored to indicate the presence of escapes, a fast path is possible that avoids any bytewise decode loop in the usual case where no escape is present.

+* **Header Only**: the parser has no third-party dependencies, just some templates defined in ``csvmonkey.hpp``.

 ## Python Usage